 Felix J. Dawson is our Chief Executive Officer, President and Chairman of our board of managers.
-He also serves as Co-President and CEO of CCG and Senior Vice President of Constellation, positions to which he was appointed in August 2005 and October 2006, respectively.
-Mr. Dawson joined Constellation in April 2001, initially as Managing Director-Co-Head Origination for CCG, and subsequently held positions as Managing Director-Portfolio Management for CCG and Co-Chief Commercial Officer for CCG before obtaining his current position at CCG.
+He also serves as Co-Chief Commercial Officer of Constellation Energy Resources and Senior Vice President of Constellation Energy Group, Inc., or Constellation, positions to which he was appointed in August 2007 and October 2006, respectively.
+Mr. Dawson joined Constellation in April 2001, initially as Managing Director-Co-Head Origination for Constellation Energy Commodities Group, Inc., or CCG, and subsequently held positions as Managing Director-Portfolio Management for CCG, Co-Chief Commercial Officer for CCG and Co-President and CEO of CCG.
 Prior to joining Constellation, Mr. Dawson was Vice President-Origination in Goldman Sachs' Fixed Income Currency and Commodities division and was a key member of the Goldman Sachs team that worked in partnership with Constellation to develop its energy marketing and trading business.
 Mr. Dawson joined Goldman Sachs in 1997.

 John R. Collins is a member of our board of managers.
-Mr. Collins also serves as Chief Risk Officer and Senior Vice President of Constellation, positions that he has held since December 2001 and January 2004, respectively.
+Mr. Collins also serves as Chief Financial Officer and Executive Vice President of Constellation Energy Group, or Constellation, positions that he has held since May 2007 and July 2007, respectively.
 Mr. Collins also serves as a member of Constellation's Management Committee.
-Prior to joining Constellation, Mr. Collins was Managing Director-Finance and Treasurer of Constellation Power Source Holdings, Inc. from January 2000 to December 2001.
+Prior to serving in his current positions, Mr. Collins was a Senior Vice President of Constellation from January 2004 to July 2007 and Constellation's Chief Risk Officer from December 2001 until January 2008.
+Mr. Collins was also Managing Director-Finance and Treasurer of Constellation Power Source Holdings, Inc. from January 2000 to December 2001.
 From February 1997 to December 2001, Mr. Collins served as the senior financial officer of CCG.
 Mr. Collins currently serves as the Chairman of the Board of the Committee of Chief Risk Officers, an energy industry association of risk management professionals.

 Richard H. Bachmann is a member of our board of managers and our audit, compensation, conflicts, and nominating and governance committees and chairs our conflicts committee.
 Mr. Bachmann joined EPCO Inc., a privately held company, in 1999 as Executive Vice President, Chief Legal Officer and Secretary.
 Prior to joining EPCO Inc., Mr. Bachmann served as a partner in the law firms of Snell & Smith P.C. from 1993 to 1998 and Butler & Binion from 1988 to 1993.
-Mr. Bachmann currently serves as a director and as Executive Vice President, Chief Legal Officer and Secretary of various affiliates of EPCO Inc., including Enterprise Products GP, LLC, the general partner of Enterprise Products Partners L.P., a publicly traded midstream energy company, and EPE Holdings LLC, the general partner of Enterprise GP Holdings L.P., a publicly traded midstream energy company.
+Mr. Bachmann currently serves as a director and as Executive Vice President, Chief Legal Officer and Secretary of various affiliates of EPCO Inc., including Enterprise Products GP, LLC, the general partner of Enterprise Products Partners L.P., a publicly traded midstream energy company, and EPE Holdings LLC, the general partner of Enterprise GP Holdings L.P., a publicly traded midstream energy company and also an affiliate of EPCO Inc.

 Richard S. Langdon is a member of our board of managers and our audit, compensation, conflicts, and nominating and governance committees and chairs our audit committee.
-Mr. Langdon currently is the President and Chief Executive Officer of Matris Exploration Company, a privately held exploration and production company.
+Mr. Langdon currently is the President and Chief Executive Officer of Matris Exploration Company, LP, and Sigma Energy Ventures, LLC, each of which is a privately held exploration and production company.
 From 1997 until 2002, Mr. Langdon served as Executive Vice President and Chief Financial Officer of EEX Corporation, a publicly traded exploration and production company that merged with Newfield Exploration Company in 2002.
-Prior to that, Mr. Langdon held various positions with the Pennzoil Companies from 1991 to 1996, including Executive Vice President-International Marketing-Pennzoil Products Company; Senior Vice President-Business Development-Pennzoil Company; and Senior Vice President-Commercial & Control-

-Pennzoil Exploration & Production Company.
+Prior to that, Mr. Langdon held various positions with the Pennzoil Companies from 1991 to 1996, including Executive Vice President-International Marketing-Pennzoil Products Company; Senior Vice President-Business Development-Pennzoil Company; and Senior Vice President-Commercial & Control-Pennzoil Exploration & Production Company.
 Langdon also serves as a director of Gasco Energy, Inc., a publicly traded exploration and production company.